 Yale Alums & Preferred Yale Partners

 Are you a Yale alum, parent, faculty, fellow, or other Yale affiliate?
 If so, we invite you to post a professional opportunity for Yale students and alums as a Preferred Yale Partner.

-The Preferred Yale Partners model allows alums and other Yale affiliates to work closely with a Yale team member to post their position and market it to students through top promotion and additional outreach directly to students.
+The Preferred Yale Partners model allows alums and other Yale affiliates to work closely with a Yale team member to post their position and market it to students through top promotion.

 For more information about this program, contact Denise Byrnes, Associate Director, Office of Career Strategy.